HS Codes

 Start Shipping Today →

 HS codes are international classification numbers used to identify products in global trade.
-For pasta, the correct HS code helps determine import duties, speeds up customs clearance, and prevents delays during shipping.
+For pasta, the correct HS code helps determine import duties, speeds up customs clearance, and prevents delays or compliance issues during shipping.

 HS Code Description

-• Chapter: The first two digits represent the chapter, which categorizes goods broadly.
-For pasta, this is "19" for preparations of cereals, flour, starch, or milk.
+• Chapter: The first two digits represent the chapter.
+For example, "19" stands for "Preparations of cereals, flour, starch or milk; bakers' wares".

-• Subheading: The following two digits further detail the product.
-For example, "1902.19" for uncooked pasta, not stuffed or otherwise prepared.
+• Subheading: The following two digits specify the subheading.
+For example, "1902.20" refers to "Stuffed pasta, whether or not cooked or otherwise prepared".

 Refer to the table above to find the right HS code for pasta based on your requirements.